r70x/dev-environment-setup/README.md

 All-in-one script for setup a Docker and node.js development environment.
-The script has benn tested in Ubuntu v20.
+The script has been tested in Ubuntu v20.